yochaigal/cairn/wip/2e/core-rules.md

 ## Deprivation & Fatigue

 - A PC that lacks a crucial need (such as food or rest) is **Deprived**.
 Anyone **Deprived** for more than a day adds **Fatigue** to their inventory, one for each day.
 A **Deprived** PC cannot recover HP, Attributes, or item slots from **Fatigue**.
 - A PC may also be forced to add **Fatigue** after casting spells or due to events occurring in the fiction.
-Each Fatigue occupies one slot and lasts until the PC is able to recuperate (such as a full night’s rest in a safe spot).
+Each Fatigue occupies one slot and lasts until the PC is able to recuperate (such as with a full night’s rest in a safe spot).
 - If a character is forced to add **Fatigue** to their inventory but they have no free slots, they must drop an item from their inventory.

 ## Armor

 - Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
 - Shields and similar armor provide a bonus defense (e.g. +1 Armor), but only while the item is held or worn.
-Some may also provide additional benefits depending on the fiction.
+Some may also provide additional benefits, depending on the fiction.
 - A PC, NPC, or monster cannot have more than 3 Armor.

 ## Reactions